 Language allows us to share thoughts, ideas, emotions, and intention with others.
 Over thousands of years, humans have developed a wide variety of systems to assign specific meaning to sounds, forming words and systems of grammar to create languages.

 Language theorists and researchers generally agree on one thing: language is constantly evolving.
-New terms are being coined seemingly every day – there was a time where no one would say “let’s Zoom” or “take a selfie”.
+We coin new terms seemingly every day.
+For example, there was a time where no one would say “let’s Zoom” or “take a selfie”.

 Technological advances have also revolutionized the way we communicate – we use more abbreviations, skip punctuation, and use emoji on our mobile devices at an ever-increasing rate.